syadegari/rl_projects/p1_Navigation/readme_project.md

 ```

 #### Results
 Results, such as the average score (averaged over the past 100 iterations) and weights of the model, are written in the same location as the location of the configuration file.
 These files are appended/prepended by the value of parameter `experiment-name`.
-For example, `experiment_name: ddqn_97` will create two files: `ddqn_97_checkpoint.pth` that contains the weights of the network and `scores_ddqn_97.dat` that contains the average scores of the training.
+For example, setting `experiment_name: ddqn_97` will create two files: `ddqn_97_checkpoint.pth` that contains the weights of the network and `scores_ddqn_97.dat` that contains the average scores of the training.
 ##### Note
 The weights of the model can only be written once per training, and only if the specified `score_threshold` is reached.
 Only the first onset of hitting the `score_threshold` is recorded.